Astrocoders/fullstack-challenge/README.md

-# Astrocoders Frontend Test
+# Astrocoders Fullstack Challenge

-Hi, thanks for trying out our test!
+Hi, thanks for trying out our challenge!
 Hopefully you'll learn a lot, create an awesome project and join Astrocoders.

 We want to evaluate your knowledge you already have for React.
 And the ability to learn new techs.